eXascaleInfolab/xmeasures/README.md

 collections evaluation.

 -h, --help              Print help and exit
 -V, --version           Print version and exit
-  -o, --ovp               evaluate overlapping clusters instead of
+-o, --ovp               evaluate overlapping instead of multi-resolution
-                            multi-resolution  (default=off)
+								  clusters, where max matching for any shared member between R overlapping clusters is 1/R unlike 1 for the member existing in R distinct clusters on R resolutions  (default=off)
 -s, --sync=filename     synchronize with the node base, skipping the
 								  non-matching nodes.
 								  NOTE: the node base can be either a separate, or an evaluating CNL file, in the latter case this option should precede the evaluating filename not
 								  repeating it
 -m, --membership=FLOAT  average expected membership of the nodes in the
 								  clusters, > 0, typically >= 1.
 Used only for the
 								  containers preallocation facilitating estimation of
 								  the nodes number if not specified in the file header.  (default=`1')
 -d, --detailed          detailed (verbose) results output  (default=off)

 F1 Options:
 -f, --f1[=ENUM]         evaluate F1 of the [weighted] average of the greatest
 								  (maximal) match by F1 or partial probability.
 								  NOTE: F1p <= F1h <= F1s, where:
-                             - F1p  - Harmonic mean of the [weighted] average
+									- p (F1p)  - Harmonic mean of the [weighted]
-                            of partial probabilities, the most discriminative
+								  average of partial probabilities, the most
-                            and satisfies the largest number of the Formal Constraints (homogeneity, completeness, rag bag,
+								  discriminative and satisfies the largest number of the Formal Constraints (homogeneity, completeness,
-                            size/quantity, balance);
+								  rag bag,  size/quantity, balance);
-                             - F1h  - Harmonic mean of the [weighted] average
+									- h (F1h)  - Harmonic mean of the [weighted]
-                            of F1s;
+								  average of F1s;
-                             - F1s  - Standard F1-Score, i.e. the Arithmetic
+									- s (F1s)  - Standard F1-Score, i.e. the
-                            mean (average) of the [weighted] average of F1s, the least discriminative and satisfies the lowest number of the Formal Constraints.
+								  Arithmetic mean (average) of the [weighted] average of F1s, the least discriminative and satisfies the lowest number of the Formal Constraints.
 									 (possible values="partprob", "harmonic",
 								  "standard" default=`partprob')
 -u, --unweighted        evaluate simple average of the best matches instead
 								  of weighted by the cluster size  (default=off)

 NMI Options:
 -n, --nmi               evaluate NMI (Normalized Mutual Information)
 								  (default=off)
 -a, --all               evaluate all NMIs using sqrt, avg and min
 								  denominators besides the max one  (default=off) -e, --ln                use ln (exp base) instead of log2 (Shannon entropy, bits) for the information measuring  (default=off)
 ```

+> Empty lines and comments (lines starting with #) in the input file (cnl format) are skipped.

 **Examples**
 Evaluate F1 of the weighted average of the greatest (maximal) match by partial probabilities (the most discriminative F1-measure):